sigdba/sig-shared-sceptre/templates/MultihostElb/readme.md

 - `alt_hosted_zone_ids` (List of string) - Additional Route53 hosted Zone IDs in which to create DNS entries.
 Will not be used for certificate validation.
-This can be used, for instance, to specify the internal size of a split-horizon DNS setup.
+This can be used, for instance, to specify the internal side of a split-horizon DNS setup.

 - `attributes` (Dict[string:string]) - ELB attributes